varunthakore/varunthakore.github.io/_posts/2023-05-02-FieldExtension.md

 **Pre-requisites** : Modular Arithmetic, Polynomial Long Division

 In this post we will understand field extensions using examples.
-We will start with some basic definitions and develop our understanding of the topic.
+We will start with basic definitions and develop our understanding of the topic.
 Let us start with *Groups*.

 ### Groups
-A group is a set of elements $$G = \{a, b, c,...\}$$ and an operation $$\oplus$$ for which the following axioms hold:
+A group is a set of elements $$G = \{a, b, c,...\}$$ and an operation $$\oplus$$ for which the following axioms hold :
 * Closure : for any $$a, b \in G$$, the element $$ a \oplus b$$ is in $$G$$
 * Associative : for any $$a, b, c \in G$$, $$(a \oplus b) \oplus c = a \oplus (b \oplus c)$$
 * Identity : There is an identity element $$e$$ in $$G$$ for which $$a \oplus e = e \oplus a = a$$, for all $$a \in G$$